ltalirz/moodle-qformat_qtex/README.md

 This software was written in the projects LEMUREN and nemesis at the department of mathematics of ETH Zurich.
-For further information contact nemesis@ethz.ch
+For further information please contact echo@ethz.ch